-The Related Party Transactions Control Committee is mainly responsible for developing the basic policies governing the management of related party transactions, identifying our related parties, approving related party transactions and other related matters within the authority granted by the board, receiving related party transaction statistics for filing purpose, reviewing the related party transactions that are subject to the approval of the board of directors or the shareholders general meeting, and reporting to the board of directors on the implementation of the related party transaction management policies as well as the conditions on these transactions.
-The Related Party Transactions Control Committee consists of three directors, including Executive Director and Senior Executive Vice President, Mr. Wang Jingwu and Independent Non-executive Directors, Mr. Yang Siu Shun and Mr. Shen Si.
+The Related Party Transactions Control Committee is mainly responsible for developing the basic policies governing the management of related party transactions, identifying our related parties, approving related party transactions and other related matters within the authority granted by the board, receiving related party transaction statistics for filing purpose, reviewing the related party transactions that are subject to the approval of the board of directors or the shareholders general meeting, and reporting to the board of directors on the implementation of the related party transactions Control Committee consists of three directors, including Executive Director and Senior Executive Vice President, Mr. Wang Jingwu and Independent Non-executive Directors, Mr. Yang Siu Shun and Mr. Shen Si.
 Mr. Yang Siu Shun is the chairman of the committee.